Channel 2 (Israel): Makan 33

 Although there is no connection between the commercial channels to IPBC's channels, Channel 2's split might affect the viewing habits of Israel's Arab citizens.
-In October 2017, the second authority decided to transfer Makan 33 to the second array of Idan+ (DVB-T2) and leave "Keshet 12" and "Reshet 13" in the current array (DVB-T).
-The meaning is that viewers without an Idan+ receiver that supports DVB-T2, could not watch "Makan 33" after 1 November 2017.
-The reason for this decision is because of "Makan 33"'s low rating and since it broadcasts only for several hours each day.
+In October 2017, the Second Authority decided to transfer Makan 33 to the second array of Idan+ (DVB-T2) and leave Keshet 12 and Reshet 13 in the current array (DVB-T).
+The meaning is that viewers without an Idan+ receiver that supports DVB-T2, could not watch Makan 33 after 1 November 2017.
+The reason for this decision is because of Makan 33's low rating and since it broadcasts only for several hours each day.
 IPBC's chairman, Gil Omer resisted the decision.

-In January 2025 the Second Authority announce the closure of DVB-T mux.
-All TV and radio channels that were available on the old DVB-T mux will be moved to DVB-T2 as on January 29, 2025.
+In January 2025, the Second Authority announced the closure of DVB-T mux.
+All TV and radio channels that were available on the old DVB-T mux moved to DVB-T2 on 29 January 2025.